Sagittarius A: Sagittarius A*

 Astronomers now have evidence that there is a supermassive black hole at the center of the galaxy.
 Sagittarius A* (abbreviated Sgr A*) is agreed to be the most plausible candidate for the location of this supermassive black hole.
-The Very Large Telescope at Chile and Keck Telescope at Hawaii have detected stars orbiting Sgr A* at speeds greater than that of any other stars in the galaxy.
+The Very Large Telescope in Chile and Keck Telescope in Hawaii have detected stars orbiting Sgr A* at speeds greater than that of any other stars in the galaxy.
 One star, designated S2, was calculated to orbit Sgr A* at speeds of over 5,000 kilometers per second at its closest approach.

 A gas cloud, G2, passed through the Sagittarius A* region in 2014 and managed to do so without disappearing beyond the event horizon, as theorists predicted would happen.
 Rather, it disintegrated, suggesting that G2 and a previous gas cloud, G1, were star remnants with larger gravitational fields than gas clouds.

 In September 2019, scientists found that Sagittarius A* had been consuming nearby matter at a much faster rate than usual over the previous year.
 Researchers speculated that this could mean that the black hole is entering a new phase, or that Sagittarius A* had stripped the outer layer of G2 when it passed through.